On Benjamini--Schramm limits of congruence subgroups: Congruence lattices and the Selberg property

 \subsection{Uniformity of spectral gap}

-Note that while \cite[Theorem 3.1]{clozel2003demonstration} is stated with respect to a fixed algebraic number field $F$ and group $\HH$, the resulting spectral gap for the subgroup $\HH_1(F_v)$ is independent of any such choices.
+Note that while \cite[Theorem 3.1]{clozel2003demonstration} is stated with respect to a fixed algebraic number field $F$ and group $\HH$, the resulting spectral gap for the subgroup $\HH_1(F_v)$ turns out to be independent of any such choices.

-To conclude the discussion, observe that there are only finitely many possibilities for the group $\HH_1(F_v)$ and that the validity of Theorem \ref{thm:Clozel} for these implies the same for $G$.
-We need to take into account the fact that $\HH_1(F_v)$ regarded as a subgroup of $G$ depends on the chosen $F$-structure.
-The argument relies on the preliminary remarks made above and on Lemma \ref{lem:on embeddings of compact subsets}.
+To see this, observe that there are only finitely many possibilities for the group $\HH_1(F_v)$ and that the validity of Theorem \ref{thm:Clozel} for these implies the same for $G$.
+The fact that $\HH_1(F_v)$ regarded as a subgroup of $G$ depends on the chosen $F$-structure needs to be taken into account, relying on the above preliminary remarks and the following lemma.